spydx/equinor-ctf-2024/writeups/web/Shop 6/Iku-toppene/README.md

 ## Analysis

-Knowing that we need to figure out a way to enable user registration first in order to proceed to the application's functionalities, we can start by reviewing the code responsible for handling this functionality.
-The first hint we can see when doing so comes from the commented out JSX snippets in the source code, intended to handle the registration form.
+Knowing that we need to figure out a way to enable user registration first to proceed to the application's functionalities, we can start by reviewing the code responsible for handling this functionality.
+The first hint we can see when doing so comes from the commented-out JSX snippets in the source code, intended to handle the registration form.

 ```tsx
 "use server";